 And when your youngest child exceeds all expectations by becoming more independent and self reliant than you could have ever imagined, it’s only fitting that feelings of pride will be tempered with visions of her on her own one day—so incredibly exciting to imagine, but…. excuse me while I wipe my tears and snotty nose on my sleeve… also completely heart wrenching.

 Have I spent enough time with them?
 Have I taught them the right things?
 I’ve had the best intentions as far as showing them the world around them, but I’ve fallen short when life has gotten in the way.
-This isn’t some lame plea for kudos.
+This isn’t a plea for kudos.
 I have totally dropped the ball along the way.
-I really have.

-Avery has demanded so much of my attention.
+Avery has required so much of my attention.
 As a child with special abilities, sometimes her needs have overshadowed her brother’s needs.
 He has never complained.
 He just wouldn’t.
 But that doesn’t mean he hasn’t missed out somehow.

 A few years ago he and I developed this fun “Learn It Live It” program.
 We made up a schedule together.
 Each week we’d learn about a topic and then live it on the weekend.
 For example, we learned about apples for a week—how they pollinate, the varieties, organic versus non-organic.
 Then on the weekend we went apple picking and baked an apple crisp.
 It was fun and I felt like a really good parent in that moment.
 We had lots of other topics planned.
 And then, life happened and “Learn It Live It” took the backseat to work and life and appointments and various other tedious bits of crap.
-And then I blinked, and Sebastian was eleven and not quite as interested in learning it or living it.
+And then I blinked, and Sebastian was older and not quite as interested in learning it or living it, with his mum anyway.
 Frigging blinking.
 I really need to stop doing that.

 I could write a whole list of other grand plans that never happened, but I won’t because it makes me want to puke.

 The window is so small.
-It’s miniscule actually.
 If we miss it, and we screw up and blink, the window will close and we’ll look up to see our children graduating from Harvard, walking down the aisle and putting flowers on our graves.
 Wait, that last one was over-the-top.
 I tend to get a bit dramatic whenever I contemplate my children’s futures.

-So let me take a gigantic step back from the dramatic edge I’m standing on.
+So let me take a gigantic step back from the dramatic precipice I’m standing on.
 I’m going to try to not beat myself up and just do the best I can and have faith that’s it enough.

-Hug your little peeps hard and often.
-Tell them you love them at least twelve times a day, and be sure to remind them how proud you are of the big people they are becoming.
-And for the love, stop blinking.
+Hug your little peeps and tell them you love them at least twelve times a day, and be sure to remind them how proud you are of the big people they are becoming.